shihabalter/BDIX-TESTER/README.md

 - **Custom Timeout**: Adjust timeout settings to match your needs.
 - **Save Results**: Easily save a list of working servers for future use.

-## Why Use It?
-Because you need to.

 ![Visitor Count](https://hits.sh/github.com/shihabalter/BDIX-TESTER.svg?style=flat-square)